trung/terraform-quorum-ignite/README.md

 # Quorum Ignite Module

-A Terraform module that bootstraps resources locally in order to run a Quorum network from scratch.
+A Terraform module that uses [`terraform-provider-quorum`](https://github.com/terraform-providers/terrafomr-provider-quorum) to bootstrap resources locally in order to run a Quorum network from scratch.

 The generated resources are organized in a folder (created from `network_name` input) under `output_dir` folder.